IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

    Instead, we compile the entire ``auctionUntypedValidator`` into Plutus Core, then use ``liftCode`` to lift ``params`` into a Plutus Core term, and apply the compiled ``auctionUntypedValidator`` to it at the Plutus Core level.
    To do so, we need the ``Lift`` instance for ``AuctionParams``, derived via ``PlutusTx.makeLift``.

-Life Cycle of the Auction Smart Contract
+Life cycle of the auction smart contract
 -------------------------------------------

 With the Plutus script written, Alice is now ready to start the auction smart contract.